Sebastianhju/Runeterra-5e/2.0/Runes.md

 ### Predator <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Domination/Predator.png" Align=left width=15% height=15%>

-Once per combat you can dash as a bonus action.
-Whenever you do, all attacks this turn gains a boon and the next time you deal damage you deal 1d6 additional damage for every 30 feet traveled that turn, up to 90 feet.
+Once per combat you can dash as a bonus action, gaining boon on all attacks and the next time you deal damage you deal 1d6 additional damage for every 30 feet traveled that turn, up to 90 feet.

 The damage for each treshhold increases by 1d6 at level 5, 9, 13 and 17.